Jorgie Porter Risks Wardrobe Malfunction Almost Exposing Herself At NTA’S

 — Celebs Go Dating (@CelebsGoDating) January 25, 2017

-The show will feature Jorgie as she faces pre-date jitters, performs some naughty dance antics, and the rudimental post-date tellings off from the matchmakers.
-The show matchmakers, Nadia and Eden, will be looking for members of the public that they think will be the best match for each celebrity, hoping they find “The One”.
+The show will feature Jorgie as she faces pre-date jitters, performs some naughty dance antics, and endures a rudimental post-date tellings off from the matchmakers.
+The show’s matchmakers, Nadia and Eden, will be looking for members of the public that they think will be the best match for each celebrity, hoping they find “The One.”

 More Red Carpet Mishaps

 Jorgie Porter was not the only celebrity to have some difficulty keeping their clothes intact on the red carpet this past Wednesday night in London.
-The most prestigious night on the television schedule calendar saw many a star faux pas, proving that even stars still slip up from time to time.
+The most prestigious night on the television schedule calendar saw many problematic moments for the stars, proving that even famous people still slip up from time to time.

 Soap actress Gillian Taylford had to perform some rather strategic hitches as she made her way down the red carpet.
-Her tight-fitting gold gown seemed to have mind of its own, looking to make it as uncomfortable for the star as it could.
+Her tight-fitting gold gown seemed to have a mind of its own, looking to make it as uncomfortable for the star as it could.
 Even though her dress struggled to stay in one place, Gillian managed to take it all in her stride, looking stunning as she made her way down the red carpet as she posed for the cameras.

 [Featured Image by Jeff Spicer/Getty Images]